 Lewis Lake Campground is a 1.1 mile heavily trafficked loop trail located near Gardiner, Montana that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, and camping and is accessible from May until September.
+The trail is primarily used for hiking, walking, and camping and is best used from May until September.

 I have camped all just about every campground at least once and prefer the smaller ones like Lewis Lake words can't describe how beautiful this park is.
 Truly a national treasure.
 The geysers are amazing!